 At Technology in Motion, we talk to worried parents everyday as they seek advice from leading orthotists about the concerns they have for their baby.
 By this time, parents have already overcome a number of obstacles, groundless reassurance, missed diagnoses and return trips to their GP to finally bring them to a free consultation with us.
 As forum threads continue to surface from popular sites such as mumsnet, babycentre and social media pages which are flooded with the same concerns, it seems one question is always at the forefront of many parents’ mind:

 How old is too old for Flat Head Syndrome Treatment?

 The ideal age to start a treatment is 4 to 7 months, but we will start to treat a baby up to the age of 14 months.
-Earlier starts give fuller and quicker results this is because there is still opportunity for growth to bring about correction in head shape.
-After 14 months of age, we will not consider treatment as the flat head syndrome treatment we offer becomes notably less effective.
+Earlier starts give fuller and quicker results and this is because there is still opportunity for growth to bring about correction in head shape.
+After 14 months of age, we won’t consider treatment as the flat head syndrome treatment we offer becomes notably less effective.
 After 14 months, the skull bones have begun to harden and the growth rate slows dramatically, giving less opportunity for correction using a TiMband helmet.

 For more information on the optimum age to treat flat head syndrome and the expected results for each stage of the treatment (pictured below), read our informative blog post answering another key question for parents surrounding plagiocephaly treatment time.

 Andria Donnison kindly shared her baby Coby’s flat head syndrome treatment story, raising awareness of the condition and the importance of second opinions.
 Andria first noticed something was wrong around 3 months of age and voiced her concerns to her health visitor who reassured her that Coby’s head shape would correct itself once he began to roll over.
 When Coby’s condition didn’t improve, Andria sought a second opinion from Technology in Motion who diagnosed Coby with severe plagiocephaly.